 Software developers test, design and create the software that makes it possible to perform several tasks on a computer.
 They conduct maintenance and create charts that assist computer programmers in writing code.
-The BLS indicated that computer software developers should see opportunities increase by 17% from 2014-2024.
-Median salaries in 2015 were $98,260.
+The BLS indicated that computer software developers should see opportunities increase a much faster than average of 21% from 2018-2028.
+Median salaries in 2018 were $105,590.

 Database administrators are responsible for ensuring that computer data is properly stored and that it is secure from unauthorized access.
 To safeguard against loss, they backup and restore computer data.
-The employment of database administrators is predicted to rise by 11% from 2014-2024.
-Median salaries for these specialists were $81,710 as of 2015.
+The employment of database administrators is predicted to rise faster than average by 9% from 2018-2028.
+Median salaries for these specialists were $90,070 as of 2018.

 Network and Computer Systems Administrators

 These workers install and provide ongoing support for the network and computer systems of organizations.
 They maintain system security and evaluate computer system performance.
-The BLS predicted 8% growth in employment from 2014-2024.
-Median salaries were $77,810 in May of 2015.
+The BLS predicted 5% growth in employment from 2018-2028, as fast as aveage.
+Median salaries were $82,050 in May of 2018.

 Educational requirements for careers in the computer sciences vary by specialty and career choices, though a bachelor's degree is typical.
 Computer science programs are offered as associate's, bachelor's, master's and doctoral programs, preparing students for a wide range of jobs and responsibilities.
 In addition to courses, participants may participate in independent study, seminars and internships.
 Students pursuing a computer science major may study course topics such as computer programming, information systems, database management, web design, local area networks, network security, and software development.
 Hardware and cyber security are also frequently covered.